Private Minimum Hellinger Distance Estimation via Hellinger Distance Differential Privacy: Private minimum Hellinger distance estimation

 Let $\{X_1, X_2,\cdots, X_n\}$ be i.i.d. real-valued random variables with density $g(\cdot)$, and postulated to belong to a parametric family $\{f_{\bta} : \bta \in \Theta\subset\mathbb{R}^m\}$.
 The minimum Hellinger distance estimator in the population, $\bta_g$, if it exists, is the minimizer of the $||f_{\bta}^{\frac{1}{2}}-g^{\frac{1}{2}}||_2$; that is,

-\cite{Beran1977} and \cite{Cheng2006} establish the existence of $\bta_g$ under family regularity which are described in the Appendix \ref{app:A}.
+\cite{Beran1977} and \cite{Cheng2006} establish the existence of $\bta_g$ under family regularity, described in the Appendix \ref{app:A}.
 Replacing $g(\cdot)$ by $g_n(\cdot)$, where $g_n(\cdot)$ is a nonparametric estimator of $g(\cdot)$, one obtains the MHDE.
-In this paper, we specifically use the kernel density estimator (KDE) of $g(\cdot)$; namely,
+In this paper, we use the kernel density estimator (KDE) of $g(\cdot)$; namely,

 where $K(\cdot)$ is a kernel density with support $(-\beta,\beta)$ for $\beta\in(0,\infty)$, and $c_n$ (referred to as bandwidth) is a sequence of constants converging to 0 such that $n c_n \ra \ff$.
 Thus, the loss function of the MHDE is given by